 A good Microwave can make a big difference to a kitchen’s style and functionality, but if you can’t afford a higher-end Microwave, then are there models still worth looking at in the under $100 category?

 It’s not easy to find a cheap microwave suited for your eating habits and kitchen type.
 If you are searching for the best microwave, we think you have come to the right place!
-Few other websites provide simple answers and reviews for the top microwave ovens.
+Few other websites provide straightforward answers and reviews for the top microwave ovens.

-The 5 Best Budget Microwaves of 2017
+Best Budget Microwaves Under $100 of 2020

 Do you need a really small microwave which still packs the power of a larger model?
 Then the Danby Counter-top Microwave is a perfect choice.
-Although the Danby has a 700 Watt cooker which contains enough punch to heat meals quickly so that you wont be waiting very long.
+Although the Danby has a 700 Watt cooker which contains enough punch to heat meals quickly so that you won’t be waiting very long.

 Our selection for the best small microwave oven on the market.

-Definitely one of the best microwave ovens and you can’t beat the price.
+One of the best microwave ovens and you can’t beat the price.
 Our selection for the best value microwave currently available.

-This turn knob Microwave from Westinghouse is perfect for small counter tops or elderly persons with vision impairment.
-As the microwave is entirely knob controlled there’s no digital display which can be difficult for some folk to read.
+This turn knob Microwave from Westinghouse is perfect for small countertops or elderly persons with vision impairment.
+As the microwave is entirely knob controlled, there’s no digital display which can be difficult for some folk to read.
 The 600 Watt cooker makes this model one of the smallest on the market and handles smaller meals well.
-If you want no frills, no fuss microwave this is our pick.
+If you want no-frills, no-fuss microwave this is our pick.

-Sunbeam’s SGS90701B-B is a fantastic small microwave which includes some really useful features.
-Design additions like programmed buttons for standard microwave dishes such as vegetables, popcorn and soup add to the already impressive usability.
+Sunbeam’s SGS90701B-B is a fantastic small microwave which includes some handy features.
+Design additions like programmed buttons for standard microwave dishes such as vegetables, popcorn, and soup add to the already impressive usability.
 Another nice feature is the microwave continues beeping as a reminder that your food is ready.

 Inexpensive Microwave Buying Guide

 The inexpensive microwave market is dominated by companies like Panasonic, Sanyo, Sharp, and Danby.
-What differs in a cheap microwave from their expensive counterparts is a combination of size, power, design, and array of functions.
+What differs in a cheap microwave from their expensive counterparts is a combination of size, power, design, and an array of functions.

-Prices start to increase as the oven size becomes larger, although we found good cheap microwave ovens that qualify as mid-size (1 to 1.5 cubic feet of interior space).
-Size is generally associated with power, and the larger the microwave capacity, the more power generated by the cooker.
-Higher wattage means greater heat and faster cooking.
+Prices start to increase as the oven size becomes more substantial, although we found good cheap microwave ovens that qualify as mid-size (1 to 1.5 cubic feet of interior space).
+Size is associated with power, and the larger the microwave capacity, the more power generated by the cooker.
+Higher wattage means higher heat and faster cooking.
 Compact microwaves typically run on 600 to 800 watts compared to mid-size and large ovens with up to 1,650 watts of power.

 A few of the best cheap microwaves also incorporate sensors that account for the humidity inside the oven.
 A time-extender button is a handy convenience for times when your food requires a little more time in the oven.
 As with most appliances, the expensive microwaves also offer more functions for the buyer.

-After checking prices and specs and sifting through scores of reviews, we found the five cheap microwave ovens that meet the critical criteria for features and performance, ie: cooking or heating, simple to use, and durability.
+After checking prices and specs and sifting through scores of reviews, we found the five cheap microwave ovens that meet the critical criteria for features and performance, i.e.: cooking or heating, simple to use, and durability.

-Click here to read our Over the Range Microwave Reviews.
 For more information about compact countertop ovens, see our best small microwave buying guide.